-The project proposes to remove all surface parking lots and provide parking underground, plant trees along all four streets bordering the project site and on the fourth floor exterior balconies, all of which would help reduce the urban heat-island effect.
-In addition, the project would include 69 EV charging spaces in the underground garage as required by City Municipal Code Section 23.70.040 (residential) and 23.70.050 (commercial).
+The project proposes to remove all surface parking lots and plant trees on both streets bordering the project site which would help reduce the urban heat-island effect.
 Furthermore, the proposed buildings would be constructed in accordance with Title 24, which requires, electricity used by the development to come from 100 percent renewable sources, thereby eliminating operational CO2e emissions associated with project operation.
 As such, the project would be consistent with the goals of the 2017 CAP's energy and climate control measures.

-Based on the above analysis, the project would be consistent with the 2017 CAP, and would conform to Project-applicable control measures in the Clean Air Plan and would not disrupt or hinder the implementation of any other control measures.
+Based on the above analysis, the project would be consistent with the 2017 CAP, and would conform to project-applicable control measures in the Clean Air Plan and would not disrupt or hinder the implementation of any other control measures.
 (Less than Significant Impact)